dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 > Non interactive clients are meant to be used in machine to machine interactions.
 We are using an SPA to interact with the API so the client should be an SPA client.
 Check out [Implicit Grant](https://auth0.com/docs/api-auth/grant/implicit) and [client credentials exchange](https://auth0.com/docs/api-auth/grant/client-credentials) for more information.

-Copy the **CLIENT ID** and replace it with the value of `CLIENT-ID` constant variable.
+Copy the **CLIENT ID** from the dashboard and replace it with the value of the `CLIENT-ID` constant variable in your code.
 Replace your callback url with `http://localhost:4200/callback`.
 Replace your client domain, scope and audience values with the domain from your Auth0 dashboard, scope from your API and API identifier respectively.

 We checked whether the token has expired via the `getTokenExpirationDate` and `isTokenExpired` methods.
 The `isLoggedIn` method returns `true` or `false` based on the presence and validity of a user `id_token`.